 With the recent news of coronavirus (COVID-19) being declared a pandemic, certain individuals are finding themselves needing to self-isolate in their homes, or are seniors who do not have family to assist them during this challenging time.
 Numerous residents in this situation are questioning how they will purchase essential items or how to use online food delivery services with the huge demand of non-face-to-face services.

-Through an incredible community effort, heroes around the Mt Hawthorn, North Perth, Perth, East Perth, West Perth, Leederville, and Highgate communities are volunteering their time to help these individuals in need by picking up shopping, leaving groceries on their verandah, having wholehearted phone conversations for those who need it, and mailing any post.
+Through an incredible community outreach effort, heroes around the Mt Hawthorn, North Perth, Perth, East Perth, West Perth, Leederville, and Highgate communities are volunteering their time to help these individuals in need by picking up shopping, leaving groceries on their verandah, having wholehearted phone conversations for those who need it, and mailing any post.
 The volunteer call out post, created by John Carey, had an outstanding 1146 volunteer responders.
 If you are located in these suburbs and need assistance with daily activities like grocery shopping, we encourage you to contact John Carey on (08) 9227 8040 or contact him on his Facebook page here.

 Following the Perth communities footsteps, the City of Fremantle launched a new project, Neighbour to Neighbour: Helping each other in a time of crisis, to provide assistance to community members who are facing challenges due to COVID-19.
 Carers who are located in this area are encouraged to fill out the Assistance Form if you require help, or share the form to anyone needing assitance during this time.